Reviewed by Laura Angers, LPC

 - Reckless disregard or lack of concern for the safety of other people as well as themselves

 - Persistent display of irresponsibility, typically reflected in the failure to perform at work or maintain a job, in addition to being unable to meet financial obligations

 - Indifferent to the hurtful impact of their actions on others, sometimes rationalizing their behavior in order to justify a lack of remorse

 If an individual displays three or more of the above by the age of fifteen years old and they are at least the age of eighteen, they could be potentially diagnosed with antisocial personality disorder.

 It can be extremely difficult to diagnose a person who has APD as they are typically extremely cunning and skilled at manipulating others to get what they want.
 Some of the most famous sociopaths in history were known for their charisma and magnetic personalities.
 They will typically also withdraw from relationships if they suspect they are getting too close to someone who can learn their behaviors.

 Because sociopaths are willing to do whatever it takes to achieve their goal, they will go as far as disingenuously exhibiting remorseful behavior or emotions such as embarrassment or guilt if they believe the displays will work to their advantage.
 They will play into others’ societal expectations for the sake of attaining a goal, not because they adhere to or believe in moral behavior.

 Sociopathic people may also suffer due to their inability to maintain healthy relationships.
 Remember that humans are social animals and healthy relationships with other people are important for maintaining your mental health.
-If you are worried that you may be experiencing symptoms associated with being a sociopath, try taking this online, confidential test that may shed some light on your symptoms.
 Remember, this is not a substitute for a diagnosis from a mental health professional, but it can be a helpful first step for learning about the condition.

 What Does a Narcissistic Sociopath Look Like?